Financial-Times/dotcom-page-kit/packages/anvil-ui-ft-flags/readme.md

 ### `.formatFlagsJSON(flags)`

 Returns a JSON formatted string representing the given data.
 This will filter out any properties with a falsey value to reduce the amount of data to send and parse.
-The data returned by this method must be inserted into a `<script>` element with an ID of `flags-data`.
+The data returned by this method must be inserted into a `<script>` element with an ID of `anvil-flags-data`.

 ### `.createFlagsClient()`

 Finds and parses the formatted flags data embedded in the page and returns a client which can access the status of individual flags.
-The formatted flags data must be present in a `<script>` element with an ID of `flags-data`.
+The formatted flags data must be present in a `<script>` element with an ID of `anvil-flags-data`.

 _Please note_ that this method can only be used on the client-side (in the browser.)